View Details Explore Now →

 Can diet cure fibromyalgia?

-Some supplements like magnesium, vitamin D, and B vitamins may offer benefits, but it's crucial to discuss their use with your doctor before starting any supplementation.
+Some people find relief with supplements like magnesium, vitamin D, and CoQ10, but it's essential to discuss supplement use with your doctor before starting any new regimen.

 Dr. Alex Rivera